EducationalTestingService/skll/doc/run_experiment.rst

 csv/tsv
 ^^^^^^^

-A simple comma or tab-delimited format with the following restrictions:
+A simple comma or tab-delimited format.
+SKLL underlyingly uses [pandas](https://pandas.pydata.org) to read these files which is extremely fast but at the cost of some extra memory consumption.

+When using this file format, the following restrictions apply:

 *   If the data is labelled, there must be a column with the name specified by :ref:`label_col <label_col>` in the :ref:`Input` section of the